streetslab/multimodal-dimelo/README.md

 cp config.toml.example config.toml
 ```
 Then open `config.toml` and update the empty entries with appropriate paths, etc. for your system.
 As an example, provide the path to the executable for the UCSC liftOver tool.

+## Other required tools
+TODO: Come back here and clean this up / add links

+The following are also required:
+* UCSC toolkit
+* bedtools

+# TODO:
+The current implementation of package installation is mildly broken, possibly due to deprication of `setup.py` by pip and setuptools.
+This needs to be resolved eventually, but can be worked around for now.
+To fix it, I have decided to collapse the file structure.